alekxx/mysql-cluster-docker/README.md

 Connect with any mysql client, use default port `3306` and credentials defined in `.env` file.
 Testing data can be found in `db/sql`.

+## CI
+GitHub Actions run on each push to main or each PR.
+Config to be found in `.github/workflows/actions.yml`.

 ## Disclaimer
 For development usage only.
-Not tested and might contain bugs.
+Not tested.